msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image15.tiff
 :name: fig8

-Figure 8: Schematic illustrating the derivation of traces of vectors along a crystallographic plane (green arrows) given the plane normal (red arrow). a) \[111\] vector and (111) plane. b) Plotting vectors along the (111) plane rotating about the \[111\] vector.
+Schematic illustrating the derivation of traces of vectors along a crystallographic plane (green arrows) given the plane normal (red arrow). a) \[111\] vector and (111) plane. b) Plotting vectors along the (111) plane rotating about the \[111\] vector.